 And there is a lot of sports coverage, to be sure.
 Recognition of Esko’s name throughout the state and region is often tied directly to the perennial success of its teams and athletes: the Eskomos.

-Esko’s evolution into today’s lively little suburb is addressed in full, as is so much more...early logging and sawmill operations, a trip down the Midway River, Jay Cooke State Park, the impact of two world wars, the Esko Locker Plant, the founding of the Esko Volunteer Fire Department.
+Esko’s evolution into today’s lively little suburb is addressed in full, as is so much more...early logging camps and sawmills, a trip down the Midway River, Jay Cooke State Park, the impact of two world wars, the Esko Locker Plant, the founding of the Esko Volunteer Fire Department.

-But for now, suffice to say the book is also lavishly illustrated with about 160 photos, many in color, and nine topical maps.
-The producers are hopeful it will become another of Esko’s many treasures.
+The book is also lavishly illustrated with about 160 photos, many in color, and nine topical maps.
+The producers are hopeful that Esko's Corner will become another of Thomson Township's many treasures.